addonify/addonify-floating-cart/README.txt

 == Changelog ==

-= 1.0.7 - ? =
+= 1.0.7 - 03 March, 2023 =

-- Fixed: discount and subtotal not showing properly, shipping showing dash when shipping is free.
+- Fixed: Discount and subtotal not showing properly, shipping showing dash when shipping is free.
+- Fixed: Shipping section not updated on coupon update.
 - Update: Shipping now shows 0 instead of free when shipping is 0.
 - Update: Spinner added for cart, hovers the whole cart instead of single product.
 - Update: Different sections for Cart options and labels in admin settings page.
 - Update: Shows '-' instead of 0 when no shipping option is selected.
-- Fixed: shipping section not updated on coupon update.
-- Update: UDP updated.
+- Update: UDP agent updated to v1.0.1

 = 1.0.6 - 24 January 2022 =